HueByte/HueByte/README.md

 ## 👾 About Me
 - 👨‍💻 Full-time Software Engineer specializing in **.NET & Cloud solutions**
-- 🎓 Studying Computer Science — theory + practice = ❤️
+- 🎓 Studying the magic of Computer Science — theory + practice = ❤️
 - 🤖 Building tools, bots, and AI experiments for fun and growth
 - 🕹️ Gamer, musician, and occasional shitposter
 - 📬 DM me on [Discord (HueByte)](https://discordapp.com/users/215556401467097088) or [email](mailto:ihuebyte@gmail.com)